|The hump on the back of brown bears is actually muscle used mostly for digging.|

 The Polar Bear

 Though closely related to the Brown bear, there's no mistaking this bear, with its very large size, white color, and its strong carnivorous tendencies.
-The Polar bear is only seen in the northern hemisphere, and lives most of its life near sea ice, which it uses for hunting.
+The Polar bear is only seen in the northern hemisphere, north of the Arctic Circle, and lives most of its life near sea ice, which it uses for hunting.
 Polar Bears stand about 10 feet tall on their hind legs, making them an especially large and intimidating predator.
 Polar bears hold a special place of pride in the heart of Alaskans, and their image can be seen just about anywhere.
 The Polar bear's most obvious physical attribute is its white fur, but otherwise they can be distinguished by their small ears and their teeth, which are specialized for a carnivorous diet.

 For more on bear safety go to the English version of our Bear Safety page, or click on a link below to download a PDF in these languages: